 Keep up to date with how the project is going, and understand the process so far.
 New information will be added as the project progresses.

-15 March 2021 Blessing and ribbon cutting of new paths
+15 March 2021 Blessing and ribbon-cutting for new paths More Less

 January 2021 Landscaping progress More Less

 Contractors are busy finishing the last sections of path and the Troy Street car park by early March.
 The landscaped areas towards the Miramar end have been prepared for planting, with rocks and new seating platforms now in place.
 Planting of these areas will happen in autumn and winter.